The BEGINNING Evidence

 What option do you believe?
 And what reasons support your belief?

-What if I tell you that buried just a foot into the concrete, right below this spot in the room, there is a hammer, and sadly (unless you don’t like cats), 20 feet to the right, also buried in the cement are the remains of a cat.
-Further, if you tear away the drywall in the upper-left corner of this room, you will find the plank too short to reach the ceiling, and on the opposite wall, behind the drywall, someone drew a simple praying mantis.
+What if I tell you just a foot into the concrete right below where you are in the room, there is a hammer buried in the concrete, and sadly (unless you don’t like cats), 20 feet to the right, also buried in the floor are the remains of a cat.
+Further, if you tear away the drywall in the upper corner of this room, you will find the plank too short to reach the ceiling, and on the opposite wall, behind the drywall, there is a simple image of a praying mantis.

-Similarly, the Bible predicted multiple, clear, specific things we would find when our curiosity began digging into universe.
+Similarly, the Bible predicted multiple, clear, specific things we would find when our curiosity began digging into the Universe.
 How do you think the Bible knew this information?

 Question 3: What worldview belief is accurate & Which ones conflict with reality?

-Answer: The Christian model is proven true in the foundational area of origins.
-The worldview of the scientific community, and almost every belief system, including agnosticism and atheism, showed time and space having no beginning, but being eternal, which has been found to be
+Answer: The Christian model is proven true in the foundational area of origins (Where did it all come from).
+The worldview of the scientific community, and almost every belief system, including agnosticism and atheism, claimed time and space had no beginning, but were eternal, which has been exposed as false.

 Those close to the discoveries get it: